For a downloadable .PDF version of this guide, please CLICK HERE.

 Traditional (Socially Distant) Arrangement:

 This is a more traditional classroom arrangement.
-In this set up, the teacher will teach behind Plexiglass for the school day.
+In this plan, the teacher will teach behind Plexiglass for the school day.
 The teacher remains at the front of the class.
-We allow for 3 feet of separation between student desks.
-Students wear masks.
-Encourage students to stay facing forward the entire day.
-This arrangement works for up to 15 students, depending on classroom size.
+This plan allows for 3 feet of separation between student desks.
+Students may want to wear masks.
+If they do not wear masks, you may want to encourage students to stay facing forward the entire day.
+This arrangement works for 15 students or more, depending on classroom size.

 Traditional Arrangement Extra Space:

 In this arrangement, the teacher remains at the front of the class.
 The teacher teaches behind a sheet of Plexiglass.
 The 12 students are evenly spaced 6 feet apart throughout the classroom.
-We should encourage students to stay forward facing the entire class.
+Students should be encouraged to stay forward-facing the entire class.

 Stay Up To Date

 We encourage you to stay up to date on CDC guidelines on school reopening and that of your local district.
-One thing is for sure, the 2020-2021 school year will be different in many ways.
+One thing is for sure, this school year will be different in many ways.
 Hopefully, we can all work together to make it the best it can be.